jamesfed/0DayMitigations/README.md

-## No single one of these pratices will save you, think in layers!
+## No single one of these practices will save you, think in layers!

 * **Hide**
   * Not the best option but it will buy you time.